-Berthold continues: “Our approach to design and engineering led manufacturing and knowledge of manufacturing technologies and component materials helped us provide design improvements for USound’s product to ensure it was ready for manufacturing.
+Berthold continues: “Our approach to design and engineering led manufacturing, and knowledge of manufacturing technologies and component materials helped us provide design improvements for USound’s product to ensure it was ready for manufacturing.

-While the analysis and planning phases took a period of months, the investment in a structured approach helped USound avoid rushing to production, only to go back to correct mistakes later in the process.
+While the analysis and planning phases took a period of months, the investment in a structured approach helped USound avoid rushing to production only to go back to correct mistakes later in the process.

 Experience tell’s us that this is where you can waste a lot of time and money.

-— Berthold Jaeger, Director of Business Development, Flex Althofen
+— Berthold Jaeger, Director of Business Development, Flex

 USound and Flex realized that the micro nature of MEMS technology meant the production line for the speakers needed to be fully-automated.
 The Flex team also recommended building the components in sub-groups to simplify the manufacturing process.
 “For example, because these units are so small, parts cannot be welded together and must be fastened using glue.
-The glue is applied in nanolitres — very, very small dots — so specific machines and equipment was purchased to automate the production line,” Berthold explains.
+The glue is applied in nanolitres — very, very small dots — so specific machines and equipment were purchased to automate the production line,” Berthold explains.

 Two-way communication played a huge part in ensuring all parties were aware of progress with daily calls between the teams, monthly face-to-face reviews, and quarterly management updates.

 My advice to any start-up going through the industrialization process is to immediately appoint a dedicated engineering resource to interact with the manufacturing team and, if possible, be on site daily.